k1sh0re/Ball-and-Plate/README.md

 The rise time for this system is 1.71 seconds with a maximum overshoot of 3.57%

-The system was then implemented using an Arduino and we managed to balance the ball at the center of the beam.
+The system was then implemented using an Arduino and we were able to get the desired results.

 ![ball_and_beam](https://user-images.githubusercontent.com/109210914/196095834-43c094b6-9f8e-4d77-b6de-a9d98c597ba4.gif)

-### 3.Ball and Plate
+#

-Our next step was to finally build the ball and plate system.
+### 3. Ball and Plate

-The system was first implemented as code using Python and the following results were obtained.
+In our next step we implemented ball and plate system as code using Python and the following results were obtained.

 ![bap1](https://user-images.githubusercontent.com/109210914/196409465-f74777ee-7f4e-4404-b855-240165e4a5ff.png)